Ahmed-Kazlak/Material-Cost-Variation-Analysis-Power-BI/README.md

    - Budgeted Cost
    - Approved Cost
    - Requested Cost for remaining items
-3. Designed filters to enable comparison of gross profit and budget status across different scenarios.
+3. Used the DAX function `SELECTEDVALUE` to calculate profit and budget status dynamically based on values chosen from slicers.
+4. Established relationships between tables based on the item as a common value with a **1:1 relationship**, and linked the material table to slicers used for calculations.
-4. Built tables to display budgeted, approved, and requested costs for materials alone, alongside their percentage variances.
+5. Built tables to display budgeted, approved, and requested costs for materials alone, alongside their percentage variances.
-5. Analyzed and compared the cost variations between the original budget and the new subcontractor offers, focusing on the effect on profit margins and budget adherence.
+6. Analyzed and compared the cost variations between the original budget and the new subcontractor offers, focusing on the effect on profit margins and budget adherence.

 ## 📌 Key Findings:
 - **Gross Profit Analysis**: